Patricia Scotland: Commonwealth Secretary-General

-Lady Scotland was re-elected to a second term at the 2022 Commonwealth Heads of Government Meeting, reportedly defeating Jamaican foreign minister Kamina Johnson Smith by 27 votes to 24.
+Scotland was re-elected to a second term at the 2022 Commonwealth Heads of Government Meeting, reportedly defeating Jamaican foreign minister Kamina Johnson Smith by 27 votes to 24.
 As her first term had been extended by two years due to the pandemic and the postponement of the 2020 CHOGM, Scotland promised that she will only serve for two more years instead of a full four-year term.

-In her capacity as Secretary General, Baroness Scotland read a scripture reading at the funeral of Queen Elizabeth II in Westminster Abbey on 19 September 2022.
+In her capacity as Secretary General, Baroness Scotland performed a scripture reading at the funeral of Queen Elizabeth II in Westminster Abbey on 19 September 2022.

 Controversies

 Illegal immigrant employment penalty

-In January 2009 Scotland employed Lolo Tapui, an illegal immigrant as a cleaner.
+In January 2009, Scotland employed Lolo Tapui, an illegal immigrant, as a cleaner.
 Tapui had been using a forged passport for the period up to and including December 2008.
 Tapui was later jailed for eight months for fraud, possessing a false identity stamp, and overstaying her UK visa.
-At her trial Tapui admitted to having been paid £95,000 by the Daily Mail.
+At her trial, Tapui admitted to having been paid £95,000 by the Daily Mail.
 She was later deported to her native Tonga.

 Scotland, who was Attorney General at the time, had earlier been subjected to a penalty of £5,000 for employing Tapui.
 She had not kept copies of relevant documents to check Tapui's immigration status and could therefore not establish a statutory defence.
 The rules were established when Scotland was a Home Office minister.
 The investigation by the UK Border Agency found that Scotland did not "knowingly" employ an illegal worker.

 Expenses controversy

-In November 2016 political blogger Guido Fawkes published purported extracts from leaked documents exposing Scotland's extravagant spending on redecorating her grace and favour apartment in Mayfair, London.
+In November 2016, political blogger Guido Fawkes published purported extracts from leaked documents exposing Scotland's extravagant spending on redecorating her grace and favour apartment in Mayfair, London.
 Scotland denied the claims in a statement posted on the Commonwealth's website, insisting there had been "no extravagance at all" and explained that the spending was agreed by Kamalesh Sharma, the Commonwealth's secretary-general from 2008 to 2016.